Raw Material Use as a resource category covers living (biotic) and non-living (abiotic) material.

 When folding cartons are discarded after use they become part of the packaging waste stream, they can be recycled by reprocessing whereby the fibres are separated.
 The recovered fibre is then used to make cartonboard or another paper or board product.
-Around 60% of cartons in Europe are made from recycled cartonboard.
-In 2011, paper and board packaging achieved a recycling rate of 81.3%, making it the most recycled packaging material in the EU, according to the Confederation of European Paper Industries.
+Around 50% of cartons in Europe are made from recycled cartonboard.
+In 2016, paper and board packaging achieved a recycling rate of 85%, making it the most recycled packaging material in the EU, according to Eurostat.

 Alternatively, cartons can be composted, a process also known as “organic recycling”.
 Cartonboard is ideal for composting because cellulose fibre is biodegradable.
 This means that it can be broken down into natural substances by bacteria using microbial enzymes, thereby producing carbon dioxide, water and compost (humus).

 Finally, when it is not practical for cartons to be recycled as fibre for technical or cleanliness reasons, their energy content can be recovered in an energy-from-waste incinerator.